GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/About.md

 All sessions are by bookings only, please contact us via email to enquire about bookings.

-GrassRoots Crypto is located in Darwin and work with Blockchain Darwin to run weekly Blockchain/Crypto meet ups.
-In this modern world, traning and consulting and happen in any location - just ask.
+GrassRoots Crypto is located in Darwin and works with Blockchain Darwin to run weekly Blockchain/Crypto meet ups.
+In this modern world, traning and consulting can happen in any location - just ask.